be-hase/honoumi/README.md

-Honoumi is Simple High-performance RESTful Framework (for JSON).
+## Honoumi is a Simple High-performance RESTful Framework (for JSON).

 ## Feature